The Murderess by Alexander Papadiamantis

 Notes

-1. Papadiamantis describes his text as a novel; however, by modern standards it would qualify as a novella due it its small size.
+1. Papadiamantis describes his text as a novel; however, by modern standards, it would qualify as a novella due to its small size.
 The term “social novel”, although it is likely to have been used by Papadiamantis himself, is in reality a convention to cover the lack of appropriate translation for the genre of Greek literature known as Ethography (Ηθογραφία).
-In Greek, the word Ethos has a dual meaning: in singular (ήθος), it relates to the moral character of an individual; in plural (ήθη), it relates to the established moral values of a social group or a specific chronological period.
-The word Ethography describes a literature genre, which explores the manifestation of public and private ehtos, also focusing on other parameters, such as culture, popular beliefs and customs of certain areas or chronological periods.
+In Greek, the word Ethos has a dual meaning: in the singular (ήθος), it refers to an individual's moral character; in the plural (ήθη), it refers to the established moral values of a social group or a specific chronological period.
+The word Ethography describes a literary genre that explores the manifestation of public and private ethos, while also focusing on other parameters, such as culture, popular beliefs, and the customs of certain areas or chronological periods.

-2. Ethography is meant to describe moral values, culture, popular beliefs and customs of certain geographical or chronological contexts.
-Greek Ethography is inspired by the rural parts of the country and although it is a genre of fictional literature, it can be used as source of information on Greek rural life of the late 19th and early 20th century; therefore, Ethography is in close interaction with Folk Studies (Laographia = Λαογραφία), which explore various aspects of modern Greek culture.
-According the Greek antiquities legislation, Archaeology is a science that focuses on human activities older than 200 years before present.
+2. Ethnography is meant to describe moral values, culture, popular beliefs, and customs within certain geographical or chronological contexts.
+Greek Ethography is inspired by the rural parts of the country, and although it is a genre of fictional literature, it can be used as a source of information on Greek rural life of the late 19th and early 20th century; therefore, Ethography is in close interaction with Folk Studies (Laographia = Λαογραφία), which explore various aspects of modern Greek culture.
+According to Greek antiquities legislation, Archaeology is a science that focuses on human activities older than 200 years.
 The activities of the last 200 years fall under the scientific field of Folk Studies, which translates as Contemporary (Historical) Archaeology.
 Folk Studies also resemble Ethnography.
-Ethnography has been traditionally used to investigate foreign contemporary cultures, which do not have the same socio-political structure and organisation as Western countries.
-In Greece, Folk Studies are a specific form of Ethnography, which focuses on Greece’s own contemporary culture over the last 200 years, during which the country is a typical Western European nation-state.
-The above explanation is to show the connections between Ethography, Folk Studies, Ethnography and Contemporary (Historical) Archaeology.
+Ethnography has traditionally been used to investigate contemporary foreign cultures that do not have the same socio-political structures and organisations as Western countries.
+In Greece, Folk Studies are a specific form of Ethnography that focuses on Greece’s contemporary culture over the last 200 years, during which the country has been a typical Western European nation-state.
+The above explanation is intended to show the connections among Ethnography, Folk Studies, and Contemporary (Historical) Archaeology.